 Fillings and toppings for buckwheat crepes

-Savory buckwheat crepes filling
+Savory buckwheat crepes fillings

 - Try smoked salmon, mascarpone cheese and fresh dill.